UgnisSoftware/design-system-builder/docs/data types/table.md

 ref | FRAY        | 913             | true              |
 ```

-Add new entry:
+Push new entry to the end:
 ```
-add ...                   -> table
+push ...                   -> table

 // example
 |table|